microsoft/MicroHack/03-Azure/01-04-AI/01_Azure_OpenAI_Service/challenges/challenge-2/solution.md

 ![image](./images/elasticsearch_0.png)

 Toggle the menu on the left side of the page and navigate to the **Management** section at the very bottom.
-From there select the **Dev Tools** rider, which will take you to a developer console that you can use to interact with your elasticsearch cluster.
+From there select the **Dev Tools** rider, which will take you to a developer console that you can use to interact with your Elasticsearch cluster.

 ![image](./images/elasticsearch_1.png)